 Visit our sponsor's websites!

 Safety: Firearms safety is a matter of common sense.
 Keep your muzzle pointed in a safe direction and your finger off the trigger.
 This includes all staging areas.
 If you are unsafe, you will be told to leave.

 Run Order: Runners will run in an order that best suits the needs of the event.
 Run order is determined the morning of the event.
 Range officers (RO's) will run the day before the main event, so that we will not need to shift range officers around during the main event.
 Only range officers will run on Friday.
 RO's will then camp out and the range should be operational by the time competitors start arriving Saturday morning.
 Any non-Range officer competitors who would like to RO on Friday are welcome, but you cannot run until Saturday.
 If you are willing to serve as an RO, or run a range on Friday for the RO's, please let us know.
 RO's will be selected to best suit the needs of the event.
 Volunteers welcome and appreciated.

 Stopwatch: All runners must carry a stopwatch of some kind.
 If a range is in use when a runner arrives it is the runner's duty to start his stopwatch and show the range officer how long he had to wait.
 This time will be noted by the range officer and taken off the final run time.
 This will happen.
 Be prepared.
 (And, range officers will also have a stopwatch, to mark your wait time.
 (Yours is a backup in case things are SNAFU).

-Recommended gear: Semi-automatic rifle and spare magazines, one gallon of liquid, 80 rounds of ammunition, cleaning kit/ruptured case extractor, running shoes or boots, and a pistol.
-Protective eyeware required for all pistol stages.
+Recommended gear: Semi-automatic rifle and spare magazines, water, 210 rounds of 5.56 ammunition, cleaning kit/ruptured case extractor, running shoes or boots.

 Timing Gear: All timing will be done with stopwatches.
 Time starts on the RO's command and stops when the last round is either down range, or the last reactive target is hit, depending on the course of fire.